qmaz246/ECEC-413/Assign_1/README.md

-Assignmen 1: Parallelize the SAXPY Loop
+Assignment 1: Parallelize the SAXPY Loop